iamhsk/microwave-rails/README.md

 * optimized for deployment to Heroku

 #### Dependencies
-Please make sure you have downloaded the following before proceeding:
+Please make sure you have downloaded the following before proceeding.
+You can check which versions you may have already installed by executing the commands below in your Terminal.
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads) >= 4.3.26
+    * `$ vboxmanage -v`
 * [Vagrant](https://www.vagrantup.com/downloads.html) >= 1.7.2
+    * `$ vagrant -v`
 * [ChefDK](https://downloads.chef.io/chef-dk/) >= 0.6.0
+    * `$ chef -v`

-## 1-Minute Ruby on Rails
+## EZ Ruby on Rails
+Once you have installed the dependencies, fork this repository.
+(You can change the name of the repository in your settings.)
+Next, `git clone` your fork to your local machine.
+From the root directory of your project execute the commands below:

     $ vagrant up
     $ vagrant ssh
     $ cd microwave-workspace
     $ bundle exec puma
-See it on your browser at http://localhost:4000!
+See it on your browser at `http://localhost:4000`!

 ## Go Live!
+You'll need a Heroku account to deploy your app.
+When you're ready, hit the button to go live!

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Microwave-MVC/rails-app)

 ## Authors